Skip to content

 bash

-Restart Claude Code (or run /hooks) to pick it up.
+Restart the agent (or, for Claude Code, run /hooks) to pick it up.
 From now on every tool call runs through your policy:

 text